 Basílica de Santa María del Mar

-Located in the gothic quarter of town is this stunning basilica, which is freely open to the public without tickets.
+Located in the gothic quarter of the town is this stunning basilica, which is freely open to the public without tickets.
 With its intricate gothic forms and sculptures, the interior is equally impressive.
-There are beautiful stained glass windows, statues and frescoes, that have remained timeless for the city’s devoted Catholics.
-It is free to enter, and is equally as impressive as the other basilicas you would pay to enter in.
+There are beautiful stained glass windows, statues and frescoes, that has remained timeless for the city’s devoted Catholics.
+It is free to enter and is equally as impressive as the other basilicas you would pay to enter in.
 A perfect place for anyone to come and reflect on Barcelona’s spiritual heritage.

 La Sagrada Família

 Taking big risks, he went beyond the traditional emphasis on solely religious sculptures and iconography.
 He included aspects of the natural world that so deeply enchanted him.
 Alongside frescoes of the Passion of the Christ, you can also find lizards and frogs clinging to the exterior walls.
 And when you enter inside, you feel as if you have entered an enchanted woodland.
-With such curved and hollowed shapes created into the walls, as well as the huge columns splitting into branch like shafts to hold the roof aloft.
+With such curved and hollowed shapes created into the walls, as well as the huge columns splitting into branch-like shafts to hold the roof aloft.